 A classic: Bach's Cello Suite No. 1 in G major

-I enjoy making jokes, spending time with good friends, and napping.
+I enjoy cooking, reading, and spending time with friends.

 Other than classical music _____ is on my iPod